MarcSerraPeralta/homelab/JOURNAL.md

 I have also added some dark theme (see `qbittorrent/`).
 The external IP shows the correct IP (i.e. the one from my VPN).
 When I am not connected via VPN, it shows `N/A`.
+I have also set up the configuration in qbittorrent such that when I close it, it actually gets closed (not minimized).

 Regarding `ipleak.net`, I can still see some entries in the DNS section comming from the Netherlands, although they come from North Holland and I am in South Holland.